Guidelines

 Virtual Memory is divided into kernel space and the user space.
 Kernel space is that area of virtual memory where kernel processes will run and user space is that area of virtual memory where user processes will be running.
 This division is required for memory access protections.

-READ ALSO: What is the function of a parallelogram?
+READ ALSO: How packet size affects the performance of a network?

 What is kernel space and user space in Linux?